superhu4/bibledelight/content/bibles/best-bible-translation.md

 ---
-title: "What is the Best Bible Translation available today?"
+title: "What is the Best Bible Translation available today? ➡️"
 date: 2022-12-04
 tags: ['video']
 keywords: [translation]